yueyu19/yueyu.personal/_projects/invgame.md

 ---
 layout: page
 title: Inverse Learning for Multiplayer Games
-description: Inferring the players' motives from their dicision histories in multiagent interaction
+description: Inferring the players' motives from their dicision histories in multiplayer games.
 importance: 1
 category: work
 ---